 After all standards, recommended practices and Technical Reports for which a hibernating working group is responsible are withdrawn or transferred to another group or groups, the hibernating working group will be disbanded.

-The disbanding of a Working Group requires an Executive Committee ballot letter ballot of the LMSC Executive Committee.
-A disbanded Working Group is then completely abolished.
+The disbanding of a Working Group requires an Executive Committee ballot, A disbanded Working Group is then completely abolished.